e271828e/Flight.jl/docs/notes/design/framework_spec.md

 demo-vs-GUI dead-slider fight, resolved by the port-resolution rule.

-**`user_callback!` is eliminated** (row 31): it is the [periphery](#g-periphery)'s `f_step!`, and cheap composition removed the pressure that once justified it.
+**`user_callback!` is eliminated** (row 31): it is the [periphery](#g-periphery)'s `f_step!`, and cheap composition leaves it without justification.
 Its call sites migrate to scenario components, not devices.

 **Manual event triggering needs no mechanism:** a root input [slot](#g-slot) plus a [boundary-detected](#g-boundary-detected)